kubernetes/kops/docs/topology.md

 The AWS ELB does not support changing from internet facing to Internal.
 However what we can do is have kops recreate the ELB for us.

 ### Steps to change the ELB from Internet-Facing to Internal
-- edit the cluster `kops edit cluster $NAME`
+- Edit the cluster: `kops edit cluster $NAME`
-- change the api loadbalanver type from: Public to Internal... should look like this when done:
+- Change the api load balancer type from: Public to Internal... should look like this when done:
 ```
  spec:
- 11   api:
+    api:
- 12   | loadBalancer:
+      loadBalancer:
- 13   | | type: Internal
+        type: Internal
 ```
- - quit the edit
+ - Quit the edit
- - run the update commmand to check the config `kops update cluster $NAME`
+ - Run the update commmand to check the config: `kops update cluster $NAME`
- - BEFORE DOING the same command with the `yes` option go into aws and DELETE the api ELB!!!!!!
+ - BEFORE DOING the same command with the `--yes` option go into the AWS console and DELETE the api ELB!!!!!!
- - now run `kops update cluster $NAME --yes`
+ - Now run: `kops update cluster $NAME --yes`
- - Finally you will need to do a rolling update so that the instances register wiht the new internal ELB  run 'kops rolling update --cloudonly --force' we have to do cloudonly because we deleted the api ELB so there is no way to talk to the cluster.
-The force option is there because kops / terraform doesn't know that we need to update the intances with the ELB so we have to force it.
+ - Finally execute a rolling update so that the instances register with the new internal ELB,  execute: `kops rolling update --cloudonly --force` command.
+We have to use the  `--cloudonly` option because we deleted the api ELB so there is no way to talk to the cluster through the k8s api.
+The force option is there because kops / terraform doesn't know that we need to update the instances with the ELB so we have to force it.

- and now when you are done you have an internal only ELB that has the masters registered with it.
+ Once the rolling update has completed you have an internal only ELB that has the master k8s nodes registered with it.